 You’ll see various Pacific Northwest sea life, including a giant octopus, puffins, seals, otters, and more, during this fun Seattle day trip.
 There’s an indoor and outdoor exhibit, and if you’re lucky, you’ll see a diver coming into the tank to feed the sea life.

 The Aquarium is also part of Seattle’s CityPASS if you want to save money on multiple attractions.

 9. Try Out Your Bouldering Skills

 Need a little adventure when it comes to fun indoor things to do in Seattle?
 Head to the Seattle Bouldering Project to try your hand at indoor rock climbing.

 Many rock climbers in the area come here to keep up their bouldering and rock climbing skills while waiting out the rainy weather until they can get outside again.
 This is one of the more active things to do in Seattle on a rainy day.

 10. Taste Local Beer

-You don’t have to convince many people in Seattle to head to a brewery no matter what the weather is.
+You don’t have to convince many people in Seattle to head to a brewery, no matter the weather.
 Brewery tours make for a particularly great thing to do on a rainy day in Seattle, and there are plenty of kid-friendly breweries in Seattle.

 You could do your own walking brewery tour, especially in places like Ballard, where over a dozen breweries are close to each other.
 Some of the top breweries in Seattle are based there.

 There are also plenty of guided brewery tours in Seattle to go on:

 - Pike Place Market Food Tour: Join a tour to see some of the best places to eat around Pike Place Market.